New-Voyager/apiserver/README.md

 yarn debug-windows
 ```

+To debug in Mac or Linux, you need to install typescript and tsc-watch globaly.
+npm install -g typescript
+npm install -g tsc-watch

 The hit the playground using http://<your host/ip>:9501/graphql.

 Use the following sample graphql to verify the system is setup for development.